+One In A Million Free School provided leaving gifts to Stuart Rees amounting to £151 (2021: £nil).
 Close family members of Stuart Rees received payment from the academy trust in relation to professional services provided.
-The total value of the remuneration was £1,500 (2020 - £NIL).
+The total value of the remuneration was £nil (2021: £1,500).